 The other members of the outermost layer are the internal and external obliques.
 These start at the side and front body at the ribs and sternum and wrap around the front torso to your pelvis.
 Their primary function is to twist your torso as well as to bend it sideways.
 They join with the rectus abdominis to add power to your forward bending.
 The obliques have a protective function in twisting: They ensure that the spine twists evenly.
 So that the vertebrae do not turn too strongly in any one place and injure an intervertebral disk.
 You will find them at work in poses such as Marichyasana III and Ardha Matsyendrasana (Half Lord of the Fishes Pose).
 The obliques also get a workout and a stretch in lateral side bending poses such as Utthita Trikonasana (Extended Triangle Pose).

+The Internal and external obliques are cut away from the front body in this Illustration so you can see the psoas deep within the belly and surrounded by the corset of the transverse abdominals.
 The second, or middle, layer plays quite a different role.
 It supports your spine by bracing it, especially when you’re picking up something heavy.
 This layer is really a system of muscle whose prime member is the transverse abdominis.
 These muscles wrap around your torso-from back near your lumbar spine around to the front- covering your entire abdomen from sternum to pubic bone.
 They’re often described as a muscular corset.

 The transverse abdominis works in combination with the diaphragm and pelvic-floor muscles to pressurize your torso, protecting your spine from stressful loads.
 To feel this system at work, take a small breath in and then hold it; tense the abdominals as though you were going to lift something heavy, and firm your pelvic floor (as though you were trying to “hold it” on the way to the bathroom).